Catherine Stephens, Countess of Essex: 1819 to 1828

 On the first production of the Marriage of Figaro on 6 March 1819, she was Susanna to the Figaro of John Liston, and in the premiere of Heart of Midlothian by Daniel Terry, on 17 April, she was Effie Deans.
 On 14 December she played Adriana in the Comedy of Errors, converted by Frederick Reynolds into an opera.
 In Terry's Antiquary on 25 January 1820, she was the first Isabella Wardour, and in an adaptation of Ivanhoe, which followed on 2 March, she was Rowena.She played Florence St. Leon in Henri Quatre, or Paris in the Olden Time.
 In Don John, or the Two Violettas, 20 February 1821, an opera based by Reynolds on the Chances, altered from Fletcher by the Duke of Buckingham, she was the second Violetta.
 She played Dorinda in John Dryden's Tempest.

+On 23 August 1821, she was in Ireland, where she sang in the Round Room of the Mansion House, Dublin in the presence of King George IV.

 On 14 February 1822, she was the first Annot Lyle in Montrose or the Children of the Mist.
 On 11 May 1822, she played Nourjadee on the production of George Colman the Younger's Law of Java.

 The following season she joined Robert William Elliston at the Drury Lane Theatre, less happily.
 For her benefit on 27 April 1823, she played Annette in the Lord of the Manor.
 In Samuel Beazley's Philandering, on 13 January 1824, she was the first Emile, and in Reynolds's operatic version of the Merry Wives of Windsor, on 20 February, Mrs. Ford.
 On the production of an anonymous version of Faustus on 16 May 1825, she was the Adine (Margaret).
 Malvina in George Macfarren's Malvina was seen on 28 January 1826; Edith Plantagenet in Knights of the Cross followed on 29 May.
 Gulnare in Dimond's Englishmen in India was seen on 27 January 1827.
 In the following season she was again at Covent Garden, where she played Blanch Mackay in Carron Side, or the Fête Champêtre, on 27 May 1828.